Have you read the Castlereagh Statement? You should!

 ai in education cross-sector australian education Apr 03, 2026

-When I 'stumbled' across the it on LinkedIn, the discovery proved to me that its hard in an information-dredged age it is to 'keep up' with important information.
+When I 'stumbled' across it on LinkedIn, the discovery proved to me that its hard in an information-dredged age to 'keep up' with important information.
 Furthermore, it took some searching to find the website that outlines its origins and future development.

 Nonetheless, as a curriculum designer working to implement a pedagogy-first approach with AI in the classroom, I am elated that the Statement's mission is to be